ElementsProject/lightning/doc/lightning-newaddr.7.md

 The funding transaction needs to be confirmed before funds can be used.

-*addresstype* specifies the type of address wanted; currently *bech32* (e.g. `tb1qu9j4lg5f9rgjyfhvfd905vw46eg39czmktxqgg` on bitcoin testnet or `bc1qwqdg6squsna38e46795at95yu9atm8azzmyvckulcc7kytlcckxswvvzej` on bitcoin mainnet), or *p2tr* taproot addresses.
-The special value *all* generates all known address types for the same underlying key.

-If no *addresstype* is specified the address generated is a *bech32* address.

-To send an on-chain payment _from_ the Core Lightning node wallet, use `withdraw`.
+To send an on-chain payment from the Core Lightning node wallet, use `withdraw`.

 RETURN VALUE
 ------------